“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Other Real Estate

-Besides your primary home, you may own other types of real estate, including vacation or second home, timeshares, land, and rental property.
+Besides your primary home, you may own other real estate types, including vacation or second home, timeshares, land, real estate syndication, and rental property.
 Having just sold a plot of land, I can tell you that we took a 30%-35% hit from our cost basis in an ugly market after putting it on the market over a year ago.

 Use current conservative market values for real estate.
 Appraised values may not reflect actual sales or liquidated values.
 You should not be inflating your liquid or net worth unrealistically.